tvanpat/tvanpat/_portfolio/project_0_nfl-redshift.md

 <h2> Final Database Schema </h2>

 The data model used is a simple star data model.
 This data model works well as it is easy to query with quick speeds.
-The table has not been taken to 3NF, while this increases redudancy it will result in faster return times on queries.
+The table has not been taken to 3NF, while this increases redundancy it will result in faster return times on queries.
 Once the data has been preprocessed and placed in the correct s3 folder it can be copied into the the staging table.
 From the staging tables it will be inserted into the correct fact and dimension tables.

 The mapping for S3 folder to staging table to fact or dim table is as follows: